mojotech/capybara-ui/docs/getting_started.md

 See even more documentation at https://www.relishapp.com/mojotech/capybara-ui/docs.

 #Widgets
-A widget is the fundamental CapybaraUI element.
+A widget is the fundamental Capybara UI element.
 A widget abstracts a DOM element, allowing you to call methods on that element, like checking for text or submitting a form.

 ## Widget Declaration